johnnymatthews/learning-aion/1-getter-setter-aiwa/README.md

 First up, we disable the submit button and change the text to _Loading..._.
 This is just a precaution so that the user doesn't accidentally send the same request to the network several times.
 This is generally good practice and you should follow this in your regular projects.

-Next, we grab the private key and new string values from the inputs on the `index.html` page.
-These are saved into the `privateKeyInput` and `newStringInput` variables.
-We also create an account object here.
-This is done by supplying the `privateKeyToAccount()` function with the `privateKeyInput` variable we just made.
-The account object later gets embedded into the transaction object.
+Next, we grab the new string value from the input on the `index.html` page.
+This is saved into the `newStringInput` variable.

 Just like in the `getString` method, we create a `data` object with the necessary information in it.
 The `method` and `encode()` sections of this object should seem familiar, however, the `inputs` section is new.
 When we requested the `getString` method, we didn't have to include any arguments, but now we do.